-- (1) To develop statistical tests for the benefit of personalization. - (2) To develop innovating approaches to determine individualized treatment strategies using data from randomized controlled trials. - (3) To illustrate the potential gain of the approach we propose using real data from randomized controlled trials.
-The request for data to the Yoda platform primarily serves this third aim.
+(4) To illustrate the potential gain of the approach we propose using real data from randomized controlled trials.
+The request for data to the Yoda platform primarily serves this aim.
 As a corollary, this will allow ultimately to determine individualized treatment strategies for diabetic patients with an associated measure of potential population benefit.